zoltan-dulac/progressive-pushstate/README.md

 ## Why Use This Library

-Let's suppose you have a page that has links on it that pass query string parameters to the same page that change the state in the page on the server side.
-You want to be clever and improve performance by implemented JavaScript routines that do the same state changes on the client side in a nice, progressive-enhancement kind of way.
-This library gives you a framework to do this, using the exact same URLs that you would on the server side without the need of [hash tags/fragment identifiers](https://en.wikipedia.org/wiki/Fragment_identifier).
-This is important, since a lot of social media applications (e.g. Facebook) will not differentiate between pages that have different hash anchors, and will not allow different [meta information](https://developers.facebook.com/docs/sharing/webmasters) for different hash tag values.
+- You want the state of a web page to be rendered by both the client and the server side.
+- You want the state of a web page to be controlled by the page's query string.
+- You want to make sure that make sure your page's state can be shared correctly via email/social media/etc.
+- You want all of the above but you don't want to be tied into any specific framework (e.g. React, jQuery, Angular, etc)
+- You want all of the above implemented using progressive enhancement to ensure older browser's that don't support the library will still be able to use your application.

 Note that library allows the developer to not worry about browser history and back/forward button usage -- as long as s/he has set up the library correctly, everything should just work automatically (more on this later).

 ## What it is not

-This is not a library that will include a whole bunch of page state visual effects for free.
+- This is not a library that will include a whole bunch of page state visual effects for free.
 You must know JavaScript and be able to implement these yourself.
+- It will not run JavaScript on the server side.
 ## How to Use it.

 ### Links